tongwu-msft/azure-rest-api-specs/documentation/media/management/media-services-management-rest.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Media Services Operations REST
+# Media Services Management REST

 > [!NOTE]
 >  It is now recommended to use  the Azure Resource Manager (ARM) REST API endpoints, as described in [Media Services management REST API reference](../../../api-ref/media/MediaService.json).

- The Service Management API includes Operations on Media Services.
 This section demonstrates how to create requests and receive responses using Media Services Management REST API.

 ## Request
  The REST endpoint only supports HTTPS.
 The request is made against an URL in the format of https://endpoint/ (optionally with additional URL segments and/or URL query string).
 A request includes a set of request headers, and optionally a request body (for POST, PUT, GET request).